volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 }
 ```

-**react-i18next** provides us with `useTranslation` hook, which gives us an access to the `t` function, which is used to get the translation.
+**react-i18next** provides us with `useTranslation` hook, which gives us access to the `t` function, which is used to get the translation.

 Your **App** component can look like: